This article about Shrove Tuesday was updated by the Great British Mag content team on 1 March 2022.

 The word ‘shrove’ stems from the old English word ‘shrive’, meaning to ‘confess all sins’.
 In ancient times this day was the day to ask for forgiveness.

 On Shrove Tuesday people also gorge on pancakes.
 Why?
-That is because it is the last day to feast before they fast for 40 days.
-It is also to use up ingredients like fat, butter and eggs, which are traditionally not eaten during Lent.
+That is because it is the last day to feast before they fast for 40 days and to use up things like butter and eggs, which are traditionally not eaten during Lent.

 Nowadays pancake races are hosted to celebrate the day in the UK.
-Participants will race down the course whilst tossing a pancake in their frying pan.
+Participants will race down the course whilst tossing a pancake in their frying pan, and most people cook pancakes at home to mark the day and eat with condiments such as sugar and lemon, melted chocolate or melted cheese.

 When is Shrove Tuesday this year?